The Great California Tax Exodus: Why High Earners Are Fleeing to No-Tax States in 2025

 For high-income professionals, entrepreneurs, and investors, California's tax burden is staggering.

-Let's compare a tech professional earning $350,000/year living in San Francisco versus Austin, Texas:
+Consider a hypothetical tech professional earning $350,000/year living in San Francisco versus Austin, Texas:

 Beyond Income Taxes: The Total Cost of Living in California